 Coffee cultivation spread across the Arabian Peninsula, and Yemen drank coffee the same way as the Ethiopians, boiled, for the next 300 years.

 It wasn’t until 1555 in Istanbul that we start to see the coffee roasted, much the way we do today.
+After roasting, they finely ground the fruits and cooked them with water over the ashes of a charcoal fire.

 It was also in Istanbul that the first coffeehouse, named Kiva Han, came to be, and it was quickly followed by many others just like it.